timpending/DailyProgrammer/39_joins/README.md

 ## Description

 Relational Databases are awesome at doing joins given SQL.
-But, how good are you and your understanding at joins?
+But, how good are you and your understanding of joins?

-Create a function that takes in
+**Create a function that takes in
-2 arrays, 2 keys, and a new key, and returns a joined dataset.
+2 arrays, 2 keys, and a new key, and returns a joined dataset.**

 The function should also remove the foreign key from the left object and put the right object in the new